Edited by: Keri Stooksbury

 Before the Trip

 Before your trip is when you should get all your nitty-gritty planning out of the way.
-If you are like me, you will probably start planning your trip to Disney months or even a year+ in advance.
+If you are like me, you will probably start planning your trip to Disney months or even over a year in advance.
 If you are really like me, you will also love this part!

-By planning so far out, you are positioning your family to have a better shot at getting FastPasses and other reservations that fill up quickly.
+By planning so far out, you are positioning your family to have a better shot at getting reservations that fill up quickly and learning how to use Disney Genie.
 But if you’ve left things to the last minute, fear not — there are still plenty of tips and tricks to help you in this article.

 Let’s start with getting to Orlando.
 Unless you are within driving distance, you’ll probably need to book your family some flights.
 While there are plenty of airports to choose from in Florida, the most convenient option is going to be Orlando International Airport (MCO).